Radio Rewind

 In Sept 1972 he started a weekly Tuesday show on ATV 'Lunchtime with Wogan'.

-He left Radio 2 in 1984 to present the Wogan chat show on BBC TV but returned in 1993!
+He left Radio 2 in 1984 to present the Wogan chat show on BBC TV but returned in January 1993 with Wake Up to Wogan!

 Terry's has presented numerous BBC TV Programmes, including The Eurovision Song Contest, Celebrity Squares, Blankety Blank, Children in Need, Auntie's Bloomers' and the excellent daytime 'Wogans Web'.
 In 1993 Terry rejoined Radio 2 to present Wake Up To Wogan and won the 1994 Sony Radio Award for the Best Breakfast Show.